SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

-Because classes are reference types, it is possible for multiple constants and variables to refer to the same instance of a class behind the scenes.
+Because classes are reference types, it is possible for multiple constants and variables to refer to the same instance of a class.

 As mentioned in :ref:`BasicOperators_ComparisonOperators`, Swift provides two identity operators (``===`` and ``!==``)